HackingAtWork/SharpBeginnings/Sessions/session1.md

 Exercises
 =========

-1] add couple of integer division exercises
++ add couple of integer division exercises
-2] Fizzbuzz
++ Fizzbuzz

-Dont remember
+To be added on to the basics
+=> basic string manipulation
+=> basic pattern matching
+=> various boolean operators